dingmaotu/mt4-server/README.md

 want to use the MQL trading API and don't want to use the MetaTrader4 Terminal.
 MetaQuotes used to provide a standalone MQL compiler and C++ SDK for writing clients to interact directly with the MetaTrader4 server.
-Then they stopped all these and we can only use MetaTrader4 Terminal for executing trades.
+Then they stopped all these and we can only use MetaTrader4 Terminal for executing trades and MetaEditor to compile MQL programs.
 The Terminal can hold multiple accounts, but only one account can be active.
-And it is extremely difficult to call into MQL from outside (see
+And it is extremely difficult to call into MQL from outside
+(see
 [a description of this problem](https://github.com/dingmaotu/mql4-lib#external-events)).
 This is understandable since as a commercial offering, it is reasonable to not